kennyHH/kennyhh.github.io/deadface22stego/index.md

 `POINTS : 50`

+{{< admonition type=info title="Challenge Description" open=true >}}

->Another one of De Monne's employees was compromised.
+Another one of De Monne's employees was compromised.
 DEADFACE left a GIF image of what looks like a glitched face.
 They claim there is a flag in the
->GIF.
+GIF.
 See if you can use your repertoire of tools to find the flag hidden in the GIF.

+{{< /admonition >}}

 In this challenge we get a gif file instead of usual jpg.
 It's safe to assume that flag is hidden in one of the frames.